How to Keep Bargain Hunting from Blowing Your Budget

 Create Shopping Lists and Stick to Them

 Keeping lists will help you eliminate impulse buys, which can spell trouble for the avid bargain.
-By sticking to the lists you prepare, you’ll learn to differentiate what you really need from what you simply want.
+By sticking to the lists you prepare, you’ll learn to differentiate what you genuinely need from what you simply want.

 1. Keep a master gift list.